leesei/leesei.github.io/src/content/post/python-notes.md

 Compared with Node.js, Python has more "batteries" included and we can write functional script without external dependencies.
 This is a great boom for deployment.

-It's also easier to create a single binary with all dependencies bundled for distribution, see [[python-settings#Package as Exe/Freezing]].
+It's also easier to create a single binary with all dependencies bundled for distribution, see [[python-settings#Packaging Application/Freezing]].

 [Welcome to Python.org](https://www.python.org/)
 [Python Insider](https://blog.python.org/)